In 1947, the Philadelphia Warriors won the 1st championship of what was then called the Basketball Association of America (BAA).

 This innovation, brought about by not only having Steph but also Klay Thompson on the perimeter, paved the way to modern NBA offenses that focus almost exclusively on high-value 3-point shots and 2-pointers at the rim.
 Ironically, the Warriors themselves maintained a significant mid-range shot ability, staying more balanced than later, less successful iterations of this offensive style (e.g. Houston Rockets).

 On the court, the core of Steph, Klay and Draymond Green went to back-to-back Finals, winning the first, but losing the second in a shocking defeat.
 You might not think a 73-win team with a 3-1 lead in the Finals would need help, but that's exactly where LeBron pushed the Warriors.

 After that first defeat, the Warriors recruited and signed Kevin Durant, leading to a dominant team that wiped out LeBron's Cavs in 2017 and 2018.
 Ultimately, only injuries and clashes of ego could undo the success of this team.

-The most recent champions of the NBA hail from the same country that invented the sport.
+The 2019 champions of the NBA hailed from the same country that invented the sport.
 The Toronto Raptors, after several years of defeat at the hands of LeBron in various jerseys, shook things up.

 They fired an accomplished head coach, traded a known asset in DeMar DeRozan for a very unknown asset (healthwise) in Kawhi Leonard.